-- What is the quality of the candidate; how does his resumé look? - What is service record of the person in question with his employer and/or if applicable as a member of the supervisory board of another company or other companies, also where interacting with shareholders is concerned? - Are there reasons to doubt the integrity and reliability of the candidate in question? - Is the member of the supervisory board being appointed for a period of four years, in compliance with best practice provision III.3.5 of the Dutch corporate governance code? - Has the company provided convincing arguments that the person in questions fits the supervisory board profile? - Has the company provided meaningful information on the recruitment process (such as the development of selection criteria), the nominated candidate's background, competencies and skillsets and how they complement the existing supervisory board? - Is the candidate in question in keeping with the objective of more quality and diversity in the membership of the supervisory board? - Does the candidate in question have sufficient time to fulfil its role in the supervisory board? - Does the person in question hold more than five supervisory positions with large Dutch or non-Dutch companies, for which purpose the chairmanship of a supervisory board/board of directors counts double?
-After the appointment of the person in question, does the supervisory board comply with what is stated in best practice provision III.2.1 of the Dutch corporate governance code (no more than one non-independent member on the supervisory board)? - In the case of a reappointment, has the supervisory board evaluated the previous period of the appointment and what are the results of this evaluation? - In the case of a reappointment, does the person in question comply with what is stated in best practice provision III.3.5 of the Dutch corporate governance code (maximum of two reappointments)? - In the case of a reappointment, was the person in question frequently enough present at the meetings of the supervisory board?
-Did the company provide detailed information on the presence of the person in question at supervisory board and committee meetings?
+- What is the quality of the candidate; how does his resumé look? - What is service record of the person in question with his employer and/or if applicable as a member of the supervisory board of another company or other companies, also where interacting with shareholders is concerned? - Are there reasons to doubt the integrity and reliability of the candidate in question? - Is the member of the supervisory board being appointed for a period of four years, in compliance with best practice provision III.3.5 of the Dutch corporate governance code? - Has the company provided convincing arguments that the person in questions fits the supervisory board profile? - Has the company provided meaningful information on the supervisory board recruitment process, including information on the use of external advisers, search and selection criteria and diversity (a.o. age, gender, nationality), competences, skills and experiences? - Is the candidate in question in keeping with the objective of more quality and diversity in the membership of the supervisory board?
+Does the nomination bring the company a step closer to the statutory diversity target of at least 30% female members of the supervisory board? - Does the candidate in question have sufficient time to fulfil its role in the supervisory board? - Does the person in question hold more than five supervisory positions with large Dutch or non-Dutch companies, for which purpose the chairmanship of a supervisory board/board of directors counts double?
+After the appointment of the person in question, does the supervisory board comply with what is stated in best practice provision III.2.1 of the Dutch corporate governance code (no more than one non-independent member on the supervisory board)?